kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/scanline-rasterizer/README.md

 In an earlier article series, I have showed how to write a [fast and precise triangle rasterizer](/triangle-rasterizer).
 The algorithm described there was published by Juan Piñeda back in 1988.
 Today, it is still the preferred method for triangle rasterization - as it fits very well with the highly parallel hardware architectures of GPUs.

-This time I would like to go through a different rasterization method, based on scanline conversion.
-This method is older than Piñeda's.
+This time I would like to go through a different rasterization method, based on scanline conversion, that is older than Piñeda's.
 The first published version came out in 1967, in the paper ["Half-tone perspective drawings by computer"](https://dl.acm.org/doi/pdf/10.1145/1465611.1465619) by Wylie et al. At that time (and until the mid 90's) 3D graphics was done on the CPU, and this meant that graphics code was optimized for single-threaded hardware.

 Although the concepts will be explained in detail, it will be an advantage if you either have read the [previous article series](/triangle-rasterizer), or have some experience from writing graphics code.
 In a sense, this article series will extend the previous one.